Exploring Yosemite with Kids

 We have a wide variety of excellent guided tours out of both lodges.
 For those who prefer to explore on their own, our Recreation Desks are a great place to start to get free expert advice from a local on the best routes, locations, and activities for your family’s interests.
 It’s one of the reasons why people call us your backstage pass to Yosemite!

 Visit the Tuolumne or Merced Groves of Giant Sequoias just minutes from our lodges.
-Bridalveil is still closed for renovations but is expected to reopen in Spring 2023 with many exciting improvements, making it easier for more people of all ages and abilities to enjoy the total experience.
 You can also find daily activities for kids and families during your stay at either of our properties, Rush Creek Lodge and Evergreen Lodge.

 Is Yosemite child friendly?